QuetzalMX/QuetzalXLSReader/README.md

 QZXLSReader is a library that makes it very easy to extract information from an XLS file.
 It is a very simple library that is based off libxls and DHlibXLS.
 It may not be as complete as either, but it can get the job done in a very simple manner.

+Note: I haven't tried it, but I believe it cannot open XLSX or XLSM files.

 How to use
 ----------